SinghSubham17/python-demo/README.md

 # python-demo
-Author = Subham SinghThis is my first Git Repository.
+This is my first Git Repository.
+Author = Subham Singh